Download a free creative brief template, and instantly create a brief for your next creative project.

-Let’s take a look at some common elements you may want to include in your creative brief.
+Let’s take a quick look at some common elements you may want to include in your creative brief.

 If you’re writing a creative brief for an advertising agency or freelance client, you’ll want to capture a brief snapshot of the company so you and your team understand the organization behind the project.